sk-/git-lint/README.rst

 * Provide a man page so 'git help lint' and 'git lint --help' work
 * Allow to run a command or function when setting up the linter?
 These can be achieved now by running a bash script wrapping the linter.
-The rationale for this is that some linters, like jshint, only allow iptions to be in a configuration file.
+The rationale for this is that some linters, like jshint, only allow options to be in a configuration file.
+This is done at the moment via scripts present in the folder linters.
 * Decide what linter to use based on the whole filename or even in the filetype, as returned by the command file.
-* Save the last output (raw) for a file and if the modification time is lower then do not run the linters and just output what we saved before.
 * Provide better options for colorizing the output, and maybe a way to disable it.
 Also detect if colors are supported or if it tty.
-* Add a message explaining how to install the executable in case it was not found.
 * Add support for other version control systems like mercurial.
 This should be easy, it's just a matter of implementing the functions defined in gitlint/git.py.